Used Engine vs. New Engine vs. Rebuilt: Cost Comparison and Which is Best

 Examples:

-• Vehicle worth $8,000 → Maximum engine budget: $4,000 → Used engine is the smart choice
+• Vehicle worth $8,000 → Maximum engine budget: $4,000 → Used engine may be the smart choice

 • Vehicle worth $25,000 → Maximum engine budget: $12,500 → New or rebuilt might make sense

-• Vehicle worth $4,000 → Maximum engine budget: $2,000 → Budget used engine or consider selling
+• Vehicle worth $4,000 → Maximum engine budget: $2,000 → Budget used engine or consider alternatives

-Why Used Engines Store Offers the Best Value
+Why Used Engines Store Offers Good Value

-• Massive cost savings - 50-70% less than new, 30-50% less than rebuilt
+• Significant cost savings - Often 50-70% less than new, 30-50% less than rebuilt

 • Proven reliability - Low-mileage engines with documented testing